Infrastructure-Design-Projects-UCR/project-1-application-containers/pages/installation-guide/3-DomainController-Installation-Guide.md

     external: true
 ```

-**IN PROGRESS**: IS not working yet, need to check the LDAP configuration in Netbox and debug it.

 ### Grafana

 We use the config file solution to add the LDAP authentication in Grafana, so we can use the FreeIPA users to log in to Grafana.
 As dicussed in the official documentation: [Grafana LDAP DOCS](https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/configure-authentication/ldap/).